Written ca. 2002.

 He grabbed the razor blade and sliced open the twenty bag.
 Just like in the movies, he thought as he used the razor blade to form a thin line on the table.
 Everything about it was cool to him.
 Cinematic, even.
 So much so, that his planned suicide at the end kind of seemed anticlimactic.
 What he really wanted to do was to get so high that he’d literally fly up into the air.
-As impossible as that thought was.

 He’d been there.
 At the party.
 He’d been high pretty much the whole time.
 It was a glorious moment for him.
 As far as he could remember he’d been a riot.
 Well, he couldn’t remember that much.
 There was the part where he’d pretended he was a stripper and that Janette was a stripper pole.
 Darcy wasn’t too happy about that.
 Everyone else thought it was hilarious.
 He thought it was hilarious.
 He vaguely remembered making out with someone too, but he wasn’t sure who it’d been.
 Probably not Darcy.
-Darcy’d dumped him the next day.
+Darcy had dumped him the next day.
 She would have dumped him regardless, though.
 She was going to UC Berkeley, after all.

 This was it, though.
 The high was wearing off.
 He wasn’t even sure how long it’d been.
 Three thirty, that’s what the clock on the wall said.
 He was proud of himself for reading it.
 It was an analog clock.
 It was ticking too.
 He hadn’t really noticed that before.
 Well, not to the same degree he’d noticed the rain on the window.
 He knew that the clock ticked all the time.

 It was a good party.
 He’d rather enjoyed it.
 He enjoyed all the parties he’d been to in high school, and that’s why it was time to go.
 The party was going to end.
 He wasn’t going to college, and if he did, it was going to be community college.
 Community college!
-Where a bunch of kids that live with their parents go.
+Where the kids that live with their parents go.
 There weren’t going to be any parties there.
 End on a high note.
 That was his motto.
 He formed another line of cocaine with the razor blade.

 He worked his way to the phone.
 “Hello,” he answered, not even trying to hide his anger.